British University Vietnam: Rating

-British University Vietnam's Cross-Border Accreditation
+Triple Quality Framework

+Mentioned in the QS Higher Education Summit: Asia Pacific 2025, BUV's representative highlight the university strategy for rankings, accreditation, and reputation, which includes their Triple Quality Framework.
+The Triple Quality Framework allows BUV to focus on three pillars: Local Accreditation, National Accreditation, and Global Benchmarking.
+This is evident by BUV is recognised by MOET (Local), receives QAA's accreditation (National), and QS 5-Stars (Global).
+By following this framework, the University highlights multiple benefits.
+From higher trust of locals with MOET's accreditation, to their global partnerships efforts, evident by a surge of degree programs, transfer and progression, and awarding partners.

 British University Vietnam is considered a case of cross-border accreditation, despite being in Vietnam, having obtained accreditation from the QAA (UK).
 This model is recognized by international higher education organizations.
 According to the MACCA Manual – Mercosur Accreditation Agency, "cross-border accreditation plays a significant role in higher education."
 UNESCO and the OECD define cross-border education as that in which "the teacher, student, program, institution/provider, or course materials cross national borders."
 This model confirms the already established practice in international higher education: accreditation agencies, whether institutional or programmatic, do not limit their activities to their national territory and can evaluate and accredit universities in different countries.

+Awards

+In 2013, British University Vietnam were awarded the following: